burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 If you need to have a highly effective algorithm implementation in Python without using translation from Python to C++ (via such language as Cython), it's not easy to be better even than usual C++ code, even in simple things.

 > [Cython](https://cython.readthedocs.io/en/latest/index.html) is a Python language with C data types.
 While using Cython, the source code is translated from Python into C/C++, and finally, the code is compiled as Python extension module.
+As you see, compilable languages bring an extremely significant speedup.
+Almost any piece of Python code is also valid Cython code (See [Cython limitations](https://cython.readthedocs.io/en/latest/src/userguide/limitations.html)).
 >
-> As you see, compilable languages bring an extremely significant speedup.
-Almost any piece of Python code is also valid Cython code (See [Cython limitations](https://cython.readthedocs.io/en/latest/src/userguide/limitations.html)).
-> Cythons two primary use cases:
+> Cythons has two primary use cases:
 > 1. Extending the CPython interpreter with fast binary modules
 > 2. Interfacing Python code with external C libraries.
 >
-> As we have observed, Cython provides a way to speed up at least simple Python code.
+> As we have observed, Cython provides a way to speed up simple single-file Python code.
 But usage of Cython brings to a situation where you are not using an interpreter anymore.
+Nevertheless, It can be helpful to be aware of such a possibility.

 # Standards for the Language